Skip To Main Content

 Providence Day School

 Prior to joining the PD community, he was the Assistant Dean of Students and Director at Elon University’s Center for Race, Ethnicity, and Diversity Education.
 In that role he served students, faculty, and staff by providing visionary leadership, strategic thinking, and content expertise in the areas of race, ethnicity, and diversity education.
-He led university-wide educational workshops and equity initiatives in fulfillment of Elon’s strategic plan.
-But most importantly, he worked to create a community of belonging for all students.
-He believes strongly in being able to meet people where they are, and assists them in creating pathways for development.
-He possesses a deep philosophical understanding that DEI is a shared responsibility within a school community.

 back to top